Shail-Shouryya/D3-data-visualization/README.md

 We need to create a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.

-Using the D3 techniques we taught you in class, create a scatter plot that represents each state with circle elements.
-We'll code this graphic in the `app.js` file of your homework directory—make sure you pull in the data from `data.csv` by using the `d3.csv` function.
+Using D3 techniques, create a scatter plot that represents each state with circle elements.
+We'll code this graphic in the `app.js` file of our directory—making sure to pull in the data from `data.csv` using the `d3.csv` function.
 Our scatter plot should ultimately appear like the image at the top of this section.

 * Include state abbreviations in the circles.

-* Create and situate your axes and labels to the left and bottom of the chart.
+* Create and situate our axes and labels to the left and bottom of the chart.

-* Note: We'll need to use `python -m http.server` to run the visualization.
-This will host the page at `localhost:8000` in your web browser.
+* Note: We'll need to use <strong>`python -m http.server`</strong> to run the visualization.
+This will host the page at `localhost:8000` in our web browser.

 - - -